 The Question of Demographics

 Again, it all seems shiny and bright for TikTok, with 70% of gen Z users.
 You’d think the brands would jump on the opportunity to market to young consumers.
-Add the 52 minutes of active user time per day, which is almost the double the time Instagram users spend on the app daily, and it looks like marketer heaven.
+Add the 52 minutes of active user time per day, which is almost double the time Instagram users spend on the app daily, and it looks like marketer heaven.

 Seems like TikTok is getting some leverage in competition against Instagram?

 However, as you know, the reality is quite different from what the TikTok advocates are trying to market.
 While all of the numbers mentioned look nice, in reality, most brands require a much more balanced approach, especially when it comes to the demographics.
-And this is where Instagram wins in the TikTok vs Instagram game with almost 50/50 ratio between genders, and almost half of their user base aged 25-44.
+And this is where Instagram wins in the TikTok vs Instagram game with an almost 50/50 ratio between genders, and almost half of their user base aged 25-44.
 This creates the ideal opportunity to market to a well-balanced, wide audience.
-Likewise, Instagram offers far better options when it comes to finding the adequate influencers to collaborate with, as the entire environment is well-proportioned, there is a perfect match for any form of marketing collab.
+Likewise, Instagram offers far better options when it comes to finding adequate influencers to collaborate with, as the entire environment is well-proportioned, there is a perfect match for any form of marketing collab.